 - Data Table

 Age group differences also exist among drivers visibly manipulating hand-held devices while driving, with younger and middle-aged drivers mainly responsible for the increase.
-The percent of younger drivers observed to be manipulating hand-held devices has increased more than 1,300% since 2005, while usage among middle-aged drivers ages 25 to 69 has increased 1,900%.
-However, the percentage of young drivers observed manipulating hand-held devices has decreased from 4.9% in 2015 to 4.2% in 2018.
-Similarly the percentage of middle-aged drivers observed manipulating hand-held devices has decreased from 2.1% in 2015 to 2.0% in 2018.
+The percent of younger drivers observed to be manipulating hand-held devices has increased by 80% since 2012, while usage among middle-aged drivers ages 25 to 69 has increased 143%.

 - Data Table